-- (2) The Secretary must- - (a) maintain the register of members in accordance with rule 18; and - (b) keep custody of the common seal (if any) of the Association and, except for the financial records referred to in rule 70(3), all books, documents and securities of the Association in accordance with rules 72 and 75; and - (c) subject to the Act and these Rules, provide members with access to the register of members, the minutes of general meetings and other books and documents; and - (d) perform any other duty or function imposed on the Secretary by these Rules. - (3) The Secretary must give to the Registrar notice of his or her appointment within 14 days after the appointment.
+- (2) The Secretary must - a) Maintain the register of members in accordance with rule 18; and - b) Keep custody of the common seal (if any) of the Association and, except for the financial records referred to in rule 70(3), all books, documents and securities of the Association in accordance with rules 72 and 75; and - c) Subject to the Act and these Rules, provide members with access to the register of members, the minutes of general meetings and other books and documents; and - d) Perform any other duty or function imposed on the Secretary by these Rules. - (3) The Secretary must give to the Registrar notice of his or her appointment within 14 days after the appointment. - 48 Treasurer - (1) The Treasurer must - a) Receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and

-48 Treasurer

-(1) The Treasurer must-

-- (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least 2 committee members. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.
+- b) Ensure that all moneys received are paid into the account of the Association within 28 working days after receipt; and - c) Make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - d) Ensure all accounts are operated by at least 2 committee members. - (2) The Treasurer must - a) Ensure that the financial records of the Association are kept in accordance with the Act; and - b) Coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.

-Division 3-Election of Committee members and tenure of office
+Division 3 - Election of Committee members and tenure of office

-49 Who is eligible to be a Committee member
+49 - Who is eligible to be a Committee member

-A member is eligible to be elected or appointed as a committee member if the member-
+A member is eligible to be elected or appointed as a committee member if the member -

-- (a) is 18 years or over; and - (b) is entitled to vote at a general meeting.

-50 Positions to be declared vacant

-- (1) This rule applies to- - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 54.

-51 Nominations

-- (1) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position. - (2) An eligible member of the Association may- - (a) nominate himself or herself; or - (b) with the member's consent, be nominated by another member. - (3) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held.

-52 Election of President etc.

-- (1) At the annual general meeting, separate elections must be held for each of the following positions-
+- a) is 18 years or over; and - b) Is entitled to vote at a general meeting. - 50 Positions to be declared vacant - (1) This rule applies to - a) The first annual general meeting of the Association after its incorporation; or - b) Any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 54. - 51 Nominations - (1) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position. - (2) An eligible member of the Association may - a) Nominate themself; or - b) With the member's consent, be nominated by another member. - (3) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held. - 52 Election of President etc. - (1) At the annual general meeting, separate elections must be held for each of the following positions - a) President; - b) Vice-President;

-- (a) President;

-- (b) Vice-President;